LLNL/axom/src/axom/mint/docs/sphinx/sections/tutorial.rst

 Given a ``mint::Mesh`` instance, a field is created by specifying:

 #.
 The name of the field,
 #.
-The field association, i.e., centering, and
+The field association, i.e. centering, and
 #.
 Optionally, the number of components of the field, required if the field
    is not a scalar quantity.